timcash/timcash/README.md

 # Welcome
 Hello, I'm Tim.
 Software and Mathematics are a life long process of learning for me.
 This site has a small collection of my work, and work that builds on others (OSS).
 My partner and I are looking for other learners to join us.
 We teach via discord or keet.io in the evenings GMT-5

+## Overview
 1. Some Professional Highlights
 1. OSS Libraries and Studies
-1. Chromatic Systems
+1. Chromatic Systems our school geospatial data and mathematics

 # Areas of Expertise
+## Software Architecture
+1. Engineering Leadership
+1. Cloud Architecture
 1. Automated Testing
 1. Data Engineering
+1. Geospatial Modeling
 1. Web Applications
+1. HTTP Servers
-1. Geospatial Modeling
+1. Graph Databases
 1. Network Architecture
+1. Data Visualization

+## US Intelligence Community
+1. Intelligence Operations
+1. Geospatial Analysis
+1. Synthetic Aperture Radar
+1. Tactical Communications
+1. Mission Planning
-1. Engineering Leadership
+1. Signals Intelligence
+1. Measurement and Signature Intelligence (MASINT)
+1. Social Network Analysis

+# Patents
+### ADAPTIVE PROCESSING AND CONTENT CONTROL SYSTEM
+- DOCUMENT ID US 20210064812 A1
+- DATE PUBLISHED 2021-03-04

-# 1:1 Instruction in the following areas
+# Custom 1:1 instruction
 See https://timcash.io for more information
+## Why learning 1 on 1 and pair programming
+Building together can greatly accelerate learning.
+A small amount of time a few days a week practicing a skill.
+Live feedback, ambient learning, and exploration supported mentors are keys to immersive education.
+The purpose of this system is to spark creativity and continuous re-categorification of knowledge.
+- no tests
+- no grades
+- no homework
 - We use our own private self hosted encrytped network.
-During the class you get a key!
+- During the class you make a key!

 1. Generative Art & Music
 1. Geospatial Systems
+1. Cloud Architecture
 1. Machine Learning
 1. Deep Neural Networks
 1. Genetic Algorithms